-Net claims incurred increased to €261.2 million through the year compared to a prior year €210.1 million largely as a result of a continuing trend which sees an increase in maturing medium-term single premium contracts.
-A large proportion of maturing contracts were subsequently re-invested in new medium-term contracts.
+Net claims incurred increased to $\leq$ 305.0 million through the year compared to a prior year $\leq$ 261.2 million largely as a result of a continuing trend which sees an increase in maturing medium-term single premium contracts.
+A large proportion of maturing contracts were subsequently re-invested in new medium to long-term contracts.

-In aggregate, the balance on the long term business technical account increased to €14.8 million from a prior year €14.2 million as a result of slow but steady growth in the volume of With Profits fund throughout the year as well as life assurance protection business driven by good underwriting performance.
+In aggregate, the balance on the long term business technical account increased to $\leq 18.1$ million from a prior year $\leq 14.9$ million as a result of slow but steady growth in the volume of With Profits business throughout the year as well as life assurance protection business driven by good underwriting performance.

-The MAPFRE MSV Group's total assets increased by 2.7% from €2,497.1 million at the end of 2019 to €2,563.7 million at the end of 2020, whilst net technical provisions (including investment contracts without DPF) increased by 2.1% from €2,301.8 million in 2019 to €2,349.3 million in 2020.
+The MAPFRE MSV Group's total assets increased by 6.2% from €2,563.7 million at the end of 2020 to €2,721.4 million at the end of 2021, whilst net technical provisions (including investment contracts without DPF) increased by 3.8% from €2,349.3 million in 2020 to €2,437.6 million in 2021.

-The value of in-force business, which projects future transfers to shareholders arising from policies in force at the end of the year, increased by 5.0%, up from a €73.5 million value in 2019 to €77.2 million in 2020.
+The value of in-force business, which projects future transfers to shareholders arising from policies in force at the end of the year, increased by 12.8%, from a $\notin$ 77.2 million value in 2020 to $\notin$ 87.1 million in 2021.
 This is attributable to the impact of new business inflows, improved technical margins and improved mortality performance when comparing actual mortality to assumed mortality updated run rates.

-Total shareholders' funds at the close of 2020 amounted to €161.4 million (2019: €147.4 million), an increase of 9.5% over the previous year and well ahead of minimum solvency guidelines.
+Total shareholders' funds at the close of 2021 amounted to €221.9 million (2020: €161.4 million), an increase of 37.5% over the previous year and well ahead of minimum solvency guidelines.
+In March 2021, MMSV's shareholders increased the issued and paid up share capital by €40 million.

-The shareholders of MAPFRE MSV Life are wholly committed to ensuring that the Company remains adequately capitalised at all times and well positioned for both business growth and effective regulatory capital thresholds in place under the Solvency II framework.
+The shareholders of MAPFRE MSV Life are wholly committed to ensuring that the Company remains adequately capitalised at all times to sustain business growth and to meet Solvency Capital Requirements in line with the Solvency II framework.

-The MAPFRE MSV With Profits fund stood at €2.18 billion at 31 December 2020 (2019: €2.15 billion) with growth in the fund driven both by operational cashflows arising from new business as well as market returns on the differing asset classes held within the portfolios.
+The MAPFRE MSV Life With Profits fund stood at $\leq 2.25$ billion at 31 December 2021 (2020: $\leq 2.18$ billion) with growth in the fund driven both by operational cashflows arising from new business as well as market returns on the differing asset classes held within the portfolios, partially offset by maturity outflows.